damian-lis/portfolio-website/README.md

 <br/>

-### 3.7.
-Description of use the triggerActionOnWindowScrollFn helper with the related handleOnEnterTriggerEl method (constructor)
+<h3 id="sneakpeeks-triggeractiononwindowscrollfn-helper">3.7.
+Description of use the triggerActionOnWindowScrollFn helper with the related handleOnEnterTriggerEl method (constructor)</h3>

 Finally, the triggerActionOnWindowScrollFn helper is executed in the object's constructor, which works a bit differently than the objects mentioned earlier.